Crawley: Education

-Desmond Anderson, based in Tilgate converted to Academy status in February 2017 and is now part of the University of Brighton Academies Trust.
+Desmond Anderson School in Tilgate converted to Academy status in February 2017 and is now part of the University of Brighton Academies Trust.
 The Atelier 21 Future School for up to 120 pupils aged 4 to 14 years, based in Broadfield House, opened on 24 August 2020.

 Further education is provided by Central Sussex College.
 Opened in 1958 as Crawley Technical College, it merged with other local colleges to form the new institute in August 2005.
 The college also provides higher education courses in partnership with the universities at Chichester and Sussex.
 In 2004, a proposal was made for an additional campus of the University of Sussex to be created in Crawley, but as of 2008 no conclusion has been reached.

 Media

 Crawley has three local newspapers, of which two have a long history in the area.
 The Crawley Observer began life in 1881 as Simmins Weekly Advertiser, became the Sussex & Surrey Courier and then the Crawley and District Observer, and took its current name in 1983.
 The newspaper is now owned by Johnston Press.
 The Crawley News was first published in 1979, and later took over the operations of the older Crawley Advertiser which closed in 1982.
 The newspaper was taken over by the Trinity Mirror group in 2015 as part of the purchase of Local World but its last edition was published on 26 October 2016.
 In September 2008 Johnston Press launched a new weekly broadsheet newspaper called the Crawley Times based on the companies paper produced in Horsham, the West Sussex County Times.

 Crawley is served by the London regional versions of BBC and ITV television from the Crystal Palace or Reigate transmitters.
 Alternatively the town is also well served by BBC South East and ITV Meridian on the Heathfield transmitter and Freesat.
 This means the town is served by news and television programmes from both London and Tunbridge Wells (where the BBC South East Today studios are situated).

 Radio Mercury began broadcasting on 20 October 1984 from Broadfield House in Broadfield.
-The station, now owned by Global Radio, broadcasts as Heart South from Brighton, with the studios in Kelvin Way in Crawley closed in August 2010.
-On 1 February 2011, the local Gold transmitter on 1521 AM closed and listeners were advised to retune to 1548 AM (Gold London) or 1323 AM (Gold Sussex).
-Local BBC radio was provided by BBC Radio Sussex from 1983; this became part of BBC Southern Counties Radio following a merger with BBC Radio Surrey in 1994.
-From March 2009, BBC Southern Counties Radio became BBC Sussex on 104.5FM and BBC Surrey on 104FM.
-Due to the positioning of their transmitters, when broadcasting separately both stations cover Crawley stories.
+The station was taken over by Global Radio in 2010 and is now part of Heart South (previously Heart Sussex and Surrey), which broadcasts from Brighton.